1. Home

 Once you’ve earned your Doctor of Pharmacy degree, or PharmD, you’re one step closer to becoming a practicing pharmacist.

 You’ve successfully navigated the challenging journey of a rigorous pharmacy school education.
 This is certainly a time to celebrate your accomplishments and efforts.
-Only about 2% of the US population holds a doctoral degree, so you are already in elite company.
+Only about 2% of the US population holds a doctoral degree, so you are already in an elite company.

 What is the NAPLEX?

 The NAPLEX (North American Pharmacist Licensure Examination) is a standardized examination developed by the National Association of Boards of Pharmacy (NABP) to assess the competency of new pharmacy graduates.
 This comprehensive test evaluates your knowledge and ability to apply pharmaceutical care concepts in real-world scenarios.
-Successfully completion of the NAPLEX is a prerequisite for obtaining a pharmacist license in the United States and its territories.
+Successful completion of the NAPLEX is a prerequisite for obtaining a pharmacist license in the United States and its territories.

 NAPLEX Competency Statements